 The College of Engineering Undergraduate Summer Research Program is a new program which aims to provide $3,500 scholarships to students who are participating in his/her first research experience during Summer Term.
 Students who have just begun participating in undergraduate research within Engineering during the current academic year may be eligible to receive this scholarship as well, but priority will be given to students who have not yet been significantly involved in a research experience.
 Students who receive the scholarship will be responsible for working 30 hours per week for a total of 10 weeks during Summer Term.

 Students cannot directly apply for this scholarship – rather, faculty advisors who are supervising a research team must nominate an undergraduate student who is either currently working in or will be working in their lab during the summer.
 Students who have just recently begun volunteering in a research lab or planning on getting involved soon should talk to their faculty advisor about the possibility of submitting a nomination.

-If a faculty advisor wants to nominate a student for this scholarship, the student will still be responsible for completing a Student Eligibility Form as well as writing a 1 – 2 page project abstract describing the research they plan on completing during Summer Term.
+If a faculty advisor wants to nominate a student for this scholarship, the student will still be responsible for completing a Student Eligibility Form (found in the Nomination Packet emailed to Engineering faculty members) as well as writing a 1 – 2 page project abstract describing the research they plan on completing during Summer Term.
+Faculty members can also request the Nomination Packet from Mike Knisley - contact information found below.
 Faculty advisors can assist students on how to write and what to include in a research abstract.
-All nominations need to be submitted by a faculty advisor by the Friday of Spring Break.
+All nominations need to be submitted by a faculty advisor by Friday, March 2, 2018.